Dr. Rajan Suri

 A key building block of QRM is a precise way of defining lead time.
 This QRM metric is called Manufacturing Critical-path Time or MCT.

-For more details on all these points, see my latest book on QRM.
+For more details on all these points, see my latest book on QRM as well as my recent book on MCT.

 Dr. Rajan Suri